The essential reading list for digital health.

 The Movement to Unify Data, Harness AI, and Empower People to Thrive

-A bold blueprint for transforming health and care from the former Chief Health Officer at Oracle and COO at UCI Health.
+A blueprint from the former Chief Health Officer at Oracle and COO at UCI Health.
 Afsar argues for unifying clinical, behavioral, environmental, and genetic data, then applying AI to move from a fragmented, reactive model to one that is personalized, predictive, preventive, and participatory.
-Endorsed by Karen DeSalvo, David Feinberg, and Marc Harrison.

 03 · Specialty & Domain